mPyle05/Comment_Moderator_Bots/README_InstagramBot.md

 - Each comment is classified, and any hate speech is flagged.
 - **Deletes flagged comments** in bulk for each media post.
 - Pauses based on the user-defined interval.

-## License
-This project is licensed under the MIT License.
-See `LICENSE` for details.

 ---